Learn-Together-Pro/ComputerScience/dbms/questions.md

 - Discuss the benefits and drawbacks of data normalization and denormalization.
 - Identify the normal form that ensures all functional dependencies are maintained.
 Which normal form fails to guarantee this?

+###

+- Can foreign key refer non-primary key?
+When?
+- Can unqiue cooumn have duplicates?
+When?
+- Can foreign key refer nullable key?
+- Can primary key field be changed?